 If a child is missing school without good reason, schools and ELBs have a number of legal powers that they can use.

-The EWS in the ELBs receives referrals from schools when pupils’ attendance is a cause for concern or when attendance drops below 85 per cent.
+The EWS in the ELBs receives referrals from schools when a pupil's attendance is a cause for concern or when attendance drops below 85 per cent.

 The initial response to a referral of a pupil by a school to EWS is a home visit.
 This provides the Education Welfare Officer (EWO) with an opportunity to assess whether the absence is condoned by parents and if they are in a position to ensure regular attendance.